SomeTalkingTree/unit02topic06-2darrays1/README.md

 Using these weights, the first row average would be 95 instead of 94.

 Note that the weights should sum to 1.

+//me below
+`Notes:` The last one should be done twice, so all of the weights would be .25 [][] "lists" for the entire thing.